specializeddevel/audiobook-smart-organizer/README.md

 - **Automatic Organization**: Intelligently groups loose audio files into book folders, creating a clean `Author/Title` structure.
 - **AI-Powered Metadata**: Uses the Google Gemini API to fetch rich metadata (title, author, series, synopsis, genre, etc.) for your audiobooks.
-- **Multi-Source Cover Art**: Automatically finds the best available cover art through a 3-step process:
+- **Intelligent Cover Art Search**: Automatically finds the best available cover art.
+The script prioritizes high-resolution, square images by searching multiple sources:
     1. Detects existing local image files.
     2. Extracts cover art embedded in the audio files' metadata.
-    3. Searches the internet for a high-quality cover if no local art is found.
+    3. Searches the **iTunes Store** for a high-quality cover.
+    4. If the iTunes cover isn't ideal (e.g., not square), it searches for a better alternative online.
+    5. All downloaded covers are validated for quality based on configurable resolution settings.
 - **Advanced Tagging**: Embeds all metadata and cover art directly into each audio file (`.mp3`, `.m4a`, `.m4b`, `.flac`).
 - **Robust and Safe**: The process uses a staging area to prevent file loss if the script is interrupted.
 It's also fault-tolerant, skipping individual books that cause errors without stopping the entire process.
 - **Library Maintenance**: Includes tools to validate filenames, fix missing covers, and regenerate the library inventory.